Niels Shoe Meulman: Early life and graffiti career

-With the help of shoe design company United Nude, the "Unruly Shoe" was designed, which "measures in at five inches tall and features details like laser-cut leather (which spells the words "unruly shoe"), a back zipper, and a spiked stiletto heel."
+With the help of shoe design company United Nude, the "Unruly Shoe" was designed, which "measures in at five inches tall and features details like laser-cut leather (which spells the words 'unruly shoe'), a back zipper, and a spiked stiletto heel."

 Calligraffiti

+In 2007, Meulman held a solo exhibition in Amsterdam under the title Calligraffiti, describing his hybrid practice combining elements of calligraphy and graffiti; subsequently, art critics and designers have discussed the term in the context of urban art.

-Shoe calls his art of writing Calligraffiti, an art form that fuses calligraphy and graffiti.
-He launched this movement in 2007 with a solo exhibition in Amsterdam under the same name.
-It was "a personal way to translate street work to gallery work".
-Since then, his Calligraffiti pieces (signed NSM) have been seen in various international exhibitions in Europe and North America.
-In March, 2010 the book 'Calligraffiti - the Graphic Art of Niels Shoe Meulman' was published by From Here To Fame Publishing in Berlin.
-John Langdon, the ambigram artist who wrote the preface, is quoted in the book about the first time he met Shoe and saw his work: 'You are as good as me.
+Since then, his calligraffiti pieces (signed "NSM") have been displayed in various exhibitions across Europe and North America.
+In March 2010, his book Calligraffiti—the Graphic Art of Niels Shoe Meulman was published by From Here to Fame Publishing in Berlin.
+John Langdon, an ambigram artist, wrote the preface and discusses the first time he met Meulman and saw his work: "You are as good as me.
 Only I did more."

+Reception

-Eye Magazine, the international review of graphic design, reviewed the book in their Summer 2010 issue: "As journalist and editor Adam Eeuwens explains in his introduction, calligraffiti is a 'curious amalgam of an ancient, refined art form fused with the raw force of modern street art ... a synthesis of opposites.'
+Eye magazine, the international review of graphic design, reviewed the book in their Summer 2010 issue.
+They wrote: "As journalist and editor Adam Eeuwens explains in his introduction, calligraffiti is a 'curious amalgam of an ancient, refined art form fused with the raw force of modern street art [...] a synthesis of opposites.'
 The book explores Meulman's capacity to express written comparisons in a viscerally understandable form.
-Pairings range from love / money to strict / loose to rural / urban – all bearing additional dimensions of visual irony and depth ...
-The illustrative nature of Meulman's words makes their apprehension feel less like reading than hearing: understood so quickly that they are impossible to ignore or shut out.
-Beyond the cacophony is a reserve of pent-up energy, an abhorrence of complacency, and a crisp exploration of contrast mediated by masterful craft.”
+Pairings range from love/money to strict/loose to rural/urban.
+All bearing additional dimensions of visual irony and depth.
+The illustrative nature of Meulman's words makes their apprehension feel less like reading than hearing understood so quickly that they are impossible to ignore or shut out.
+Beyond the cacophony is a reserve of pent-up energy, an abhorrence of complacency, and a crisp exploration of contrast mediated by masterful craft."

-In 2015 Meulman decided to emancipate the art form of Calligraffiti.
-In a statement released by Galerie Gabriel Rolt, the artist stated: “There are people all over the world who write/paint in a similar way, and so the art form can now flourish without me.
-Besides, my own painting style is getting more abstract and the term Calligraffiti no longer suits it.
-For the Calligraffiti Facebook page — with over half a million likes — twenty-five ambassadors] will be selected to manage its online community.
-Together they can determine the future of the art form.”
+Later position

+In 2015, Meulman issued a statement through Galerie Gabriel Rolt expressing his intention for calligraffiti to evolve beyond his personal practice, noting that the term no longer reflected his own abstract style.

+Collections

-The Museum of Graffiti commented on Meulman’s work: "Experimenting within the traditional medium of paint-on-canvas, but also venturing into other domains like conceptual installations and poetry, Niels Shoe Meulman keeps pushing the limits of the global urban contemporary art movement."
-The museum collected his artwork into their permanent collection, as has the Stedelijk Museum in Amsterdam and The San Francisco Museum of Modern Art, as do private collectors.
+Miami's Museum of Graffiti described Meulman's work as part of the global urban contemporary art movement.
+The museum holds Meulman’s artwork within the permanent collection, as do the Stedelijk Museum in Amsterdam and the San Francisco Museum of Modern Art, along with some private collectors.

 Unruly Gallery

-In 2011 Meulman founded Unruly Gallery with Adele Renault, in Staatsliedenbuurt.
-Since 2014 the gallery has held online exhibitions only.
+In 2011, Meulman founded Unruly Gallery with Adele Renault, in Staatsliedenbuurt, Amsterdam.
+Since 2014, the gallery has held online exhibitions only.